neon-bindings/website/docs/primitive-types.md

 let n = cx.number(size as f64)
 ```

+Keep in mind that for some types, explicit casts to `f64` might be lossy, so you'll want to check whether the conversion you're doing is appropriate.
+Another option is to use the [`TryFrom`](https://doc.rust-lang.org/std/convert/trait.TryFrom.html) API, which can help avoid loss of precision.

 ## Strings

 The [`Context::string()`](https://docs.rs/neon/latest/neon/context/trait.Context.html#method.string) method constructs a JavaScript string from a reference to a Rust string.